Skip to main content

 Enrollment Changes & Withdrawals

 Our office will monitor enrollment throughout the summer and may adjust your financial aid if your actual summer enrollment differs or changes from the expected enrollment reported on your summer aid application.
 Your aid adjustment will depend on your number of credits, length of enrollment, date of withdrawal, and tuition charges.
-You must remain enrolled a minimum of 2.0 units of credit in order to be eligible for Northwestern aid.

 If you intend to change your summer enrollment, especially after the start of the summer term, we strongly recommend that you contact our office to speak with a financial aid counselor about how your aid eligibility would change.